marlinprotocol/marlinctl2/README.md

 Current stable release: 2.1.0

 If you wish to run stable releases compiled by marlin team, please use our public release artifacts.
-Following is our latest release artifact for you.
+Following is marlinctl 2.0.0 for you. (marlinctl 2.0.0 will automatically upgrade to any new versions of marlinctl upon running any command later).
 ```
 wget http://public.artifacts.marlin.pro/projects/marlinctl/2.0.0/marlinctl-2.0.0-linux-amd64 --output-document=/usr/local/bin/marlinctl
 sudo chmod +x /usr/local/bin/marlinctl